lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - one Inactivity Timer

-The value of MAX_ACK_REQUESTS MUST be defined by each Profile.

 #### Sender behaviour

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.